Football signs multiple recruits in early signing period; awaits National Signing day

 Pearson, a 6-foot-1, 210-pound athlete, had other offers to play for Boston College, Purdue and Temple.
 One of the main reasons he signed early was because of Bonamego’s new contract extension.

-“I picked Central Michigan because coach Bonamego and coach (Chris) Ostrowsky gave me the best opportunity to play as a young guy coming in,” Pearson said.
+“I picked Central Michigan because coach Bonamego and (assistant) coach (Chris) Ostrowsky gave me the best opportunity to play as a young guy coming in,” Pearson said.
 “Knowing coach signed that new deal, he will be my coach for the next four years.
 I’m proud to call him my coach.”

 Pearson was listed as a pro-style quarterback, meaning his game is similar to the play seen from quarterbacks in the National Football League.